osarup/TestingGit/README.md

 TestingGit
 ==========

-Test all you git actions against this repository.
+Test all your git actions against this repository.

 All the R&D members, just follow these simple steps on how to git.